alexpalms/alexpalms.github.io/content/authors/admin/_index.md

 I’m an applied AI/ML research engineer with 15+ years of experience building intelligent systems that combine **foundation models, reinforcement learning, multimodal AI, and high-fidelity simulation**.
 My work bridges foundational research and production-grade solutions across aerospace, defense, robotics, and gaming.

-Currently part of the **core research and engineering team at LawZero**, a non-profit AI lab in Montreal led by **Yoshua Bengio**, I focus on **advancing foundational models, reasoning architectures, and safe-by-design AI**.
+Currently part of the **core research and engineering team at LawZero**, a non-profit AI lab in Montreal led by **Yoshua Bengio**, I focus on **advancing foundation models, reasoning architectures, and safe-by-design AI**.

 I’m **passionate about combining foundation model, embodied learning, RL, and multimodal AI to tackle complex real-world challenges**, designing systems that understand and reason about the world rather than simply act in it.